How to Write The Best Groom Wedding Vows with Examples

 Use my exclusive discount code “motion10” at checkout and get 10% off your purchase.

-how do you structure groom wedding vows?
+How do you structure groom wedding vows?

 There is no one-size-fits-all structure for wedding vows, but there is a common format that many grooms choose to follow.
 This format typically includes the following sections: